+Existing Policy Proposed Policy

-3.7.1.7 To encourage other agencies to provide recreational areas for public use.
+No Policy.
+3.7.1.7 To encourage other

+- agencies to provide recreational areas for

+public use.

-A new Section that describes the location and general type of uses permitted is suggested.
+mment new Section that describes the location and general type of uses permitted is sug ggested. • •

+00

+Existing Policy Proposed Policy

+No Policy.
 3.7.2 Permitted Uses

-Uses permitted in the "Recreational" Designation as shown on Schedule "A" to this Official Plan include a range of public and private leisure uses such as parks, trails, conservation lands, natural areas, school cemeteries. open spaces. community centres, golf courses. open facilities, spaces, recreational the Canadian Baseball Hall of Fame, and utility uses.
+Uses permitted in the "Recreational"

+Designation as shown on Schedule "A" to

+this Official Plan include parks, open

+spaces, trails, golf courses, recreational

+facilities, the Canadian Baseball Hall of

+Fame, and utility uses.

-Implementation of the recommended parkland classification system (Recommendation #21) in the draft Town Recreation and Leisure Services Master Plan.
+Comment Implementation of the recommended park (Recommendation #21) in the draft Town Plan.
+5 Existing Policy Proposed Policy